 Incorrectly adjusted blades will often be unable to pitch flat.
 This can occur if the adjustment bolts are raised too high.
 Conversely, adjustment bolts that are too low will prevent the blades from being pitched high enough for finishing operations.

-4. If the trowel still finishes poorly after blade pitch adjustment has been performed, blades, trowel arms, and trowel arm bushings may be suspect, and should be inspected for improper adjustment, wear, or damage.
-Figure 63 illustrates incorrect spider plate alignment due to improper adjustment, worn spider bushings, or bent trowel arms.
+4. If the trowel still finishes poorly after blade pitch adjustment has been performed, the trowel arms, trowel arm bushings, and blades should be inspected for improper adjustment, wear, or damage.